chung-leong/react-seq/examples/payment/README.md

 # Payment form example

-This example demonstrates form-handling using React-seq.
+This example demonstrates form handling using React-seq.
+It shows how the use of an async generator makes dynamic JS import both easy and natural.
+It also showcases React-seq's event management system.

 ## Seeing the code in action